cysouw/diathesis/text/c10_participle.md

    Der Junge ist gewaschen.
 c.
 Die Strafe erstaunt den Jungen. \
    Der Junge ist erstaunt (über die Strafe).
 d.
-Der wache Junge ... \
+Der wache Junge … \
    Der Junge ist wach.
 :::

 Similarly, with opiniative light verbs *wissen, glauben, sehen* and *finden* there exist different diatheses depending on the valency of the main verb.
 These different constructions are clearly related, and I tend to consider them all to be special cases of the same underlying construction.
-The following diatheses are attested: first, an opinionator is added with intransitives like *einschlafen* 'to fall asleep' [@next a], see [@sec:participles-wissen-experiencer].
-Second, transitive verbs like *aufheben* 'to preserve' [@next b] are passivised before the opinionator is added [@sec:participles-wissen-commutative].
+First, intransitives like *einschlafen* 'to fall asleep' [@next a] obtain a new role as subject (the opinionator), see [@sec:participles-wissen-experiencer].
+Second, transitive verbs like *aufheben* 'to preserve' [@next b] are passivised before the opinionator is added as subject [@sec:participles-wissen-commutative].

 ::: ex
 a.
 Der Junge schläft ein. \